Share a series of episodes with one embed code.

 You can select any video within your Wistia account to display as the trailer for your Channel, even if that video is not part of the specific Channel that you’re customizing.

-When you have a trailer selected, this will change your “Play” button to “Watch Trailer” instead.
+When you have a trailer selected, this will change your “Play” button to “Play Trailer.”

-This allows you to choose between two different layout options for your Channel.
+You can choose between three different layout options for your Channel.

 With Carousel, episodes will appear in a single row for each section, and you can scroll through each row to see all of them.